imavrodinov/imavrodinov.github.io/_posts/2020-05-20-covid-face-shields.md

 ---
 layout: single
-title: COVID-19, 3D printing, and You
+title: COVID-19, 3D Printing, and You
 excerpt: "Getting creative in a time of worldwide crisis"
 related: true
 read_time: true